bareboat-necessities/bbn-m5stack-tough/README.md

 - In Arduino open the bbn-m5stack-tough/bbn_m5tough_active_boat/bbn-m5stack-tough.ino file
 - Click 'Upload' icon (Looks like an arrow pointing right)
+- It will take a while to compile and upload the sketch.
+Copilation might give some warning which can be ignored.
+- ESP32 device will reboot and ask you to choose Wi-Fi network to connect to.
+Choose the one which has access to your boat LAN.

 ##  Implemented Interfaces:

 - SignalK (partially :heavy_check_mark:)